uiuc-bdeep/Housing_Discrimination_Pollution_Exposures/README.md

 			- plot_fct_tox_conc_n_distance.R
 	- main.sh creates:
 		- temporary auxiliary data frames that are saved in stores/aux and deleted at the end of the script
-		- a folder called logs is created and contains log files: .log for stata  and .Rout for R
+		- a folder called logs is created and contains log files: .log for Stata  and .Rout for R

 Figures and tables are saved in the "views" folder.